Copyright 2017 Graham Berrisford. One of about 300 papers at http://avancier.website. Last updated 11/05/2019 13:01

 The symphony score is a system description; every performance of that symphony instantiates that system description in reality.

-Social entity: a group of actors who may chose their own behaviors, and may interact to reach agreed aims.
+Social network: a group of actors who may chose their own behaviors, and may interact to reach agreed aims.

 E.g. the group of actors hired to play in an orchestra, who may agree to hold a party after the performance.

-The orchestra’s actors both play roles in a system and belong to a social entity.
+The orchestra’s actors both play roles in a system and belong to a social network.

 The actors cannot perform other symphonies in parallel, because the dynamics of a symphony are continuous.

-But other social entities can play roles in different (discrete event-driven) systems - in parallel.
+But other social networks can play roles in different (discrete event-driven) systems - in parallel.

-A business can be seen as a social entity in which actors play roles in many systems
+A business can be seen as a social network in which actors play roles in many systems

 Those business systems may be consistent or inconsistent, coordinated or unrelated, or even in competition with each other.

-Social cell: a social system whose roles reward the actors of a social entity sufficiently well to ensure the actors voluntarily perpetuate the system.
+Social cell: a social system whose roles reward the actors of a social network sufficiently well to ensure the actors voluntarily perpetuate the system.

-In other words, there is a symbiotic relationship between the roles of the social system and the actors of the social entity.
+In other words, there is a symbiotic relationship between the roles of the social system and the actors of the social network.

 E.g. regular choir rehearsal meetings, a tennis club, and Japanese tea ceremonies.